sqli/sqli-cordova-lucene-plugin/README.md

 ## Usage

-1- You have to load the plugin in your index.html file:

-	<script type="text/javascript" src="lucene.js"></script>

-2- You have to initialise the Lucene Plugin by executing the init function:
+1- You have to initialise the Lucene Plugin by executing the init function:

 	LucenePlugin.init(
 		"/storage/sdcard/full_text_index",